gridbugs/gridbugs.org/collections/_posts/2023-01-21-playing-sound-on-the-nes-by-directly-setting-its-dmc-output.md

 This tells us that the song is sampled at 48kHz, and each sample is a 4 byte float (this will be a single-precision floating point).
 Additionally the song has two channels (a left and right channel).
-Audio on the NES only has a single channel, so we'll need to combine the left and right channel my taking the mean of each corresponding pair of samples.
+Audio on the NES only has a single channel, so we'll need to combine the left and right channel by taking the mean of each corresponding pair of samples.
 Recall that samples on the NES are 7-bit integers, and for convenience we'll use a single byte to store each sample.
 After combining the left and right channels, a single second of audio at a sample rate